 A person trying light therapy should see their symptoms improve within three to four weeks if light therapy will help, according to the NIH.
 Otherwise light therapy may not be the right treatment for them.

 Doctors may prescribe antidepressants for people suffering from SAD.
 Common drugs prescribed for SAD include bupropion (Wellbutrin XL), paroxetine (Paxil), sertraline (Zoloft) and fluoxetine (Prozac), according to the Mayo Clinic.

-Some people have tried St. John's Wort and melatonin to combat the symptoms of SAD, however these might interfere with medications and have unwanted side effects, so it's best to speak with a doctor before trying these remedies.
+Some people have tried St. John's Wort and melatonin to combat the symptoms of SAD; however, these remedies may interfere with medications and have unwanted side effects, so it's best to speak with a doctor before trying them.